When to Swim

 The weather in the English Channel is very unpredictable and there are no known “calm periods” as such.
 You take the weather as it comes and should prepare for every eventuality.
 You will be starting your swim at times that are set by the tides – often in the early hours with swim periods in the dark.
 Swims usually start in the dark or they finish in the dark.
 Training in the dark is essential to prepare yourself for the swim of 18.5 to 20 nautical miles, around 35/37 kilometres – if you are lucky

 The English Channel swim is one of the top open water swims of the World, (if not the top), due to the many different elements surrounding it.
 It is far from an easy swim or one for swimmers without a good amount of experience.
 The English Channel is a mental swim as well as a physical one that requires a lot of positive thought.
-You will find a lot of information on the CS&PF web site www.cspf.co.uk and in swimmer’s groups online.
+Please look at our information section which has a wealth of knowledge also the CS&PF web site www.cspf.co.uk along with other social media outlets.

 You are swimming in